Dung beetle: Ancient Egypt

 The ancient Egyptians believed that Khepri renewed the sun every day before rolling it above the horizon, then carried it through the other world after sunset, only to renew it, again, the next day.
 Some New Kingdom royal tombs exhibit a threefold image of the sun god, with the beetle as symbol of the morning sun.
 The astronomical ceiling in the tomb of Ramses VI portrays the nightly "death" and "rebirth" of the sun as being swallowed by Nut, goddess of the sky, and re-emerging from her womb as Khepri.

-The image of the scarab, conveying ideas of transformation, renewal, and resurrection, is ubiquitous in ancient Egyptian religious and funerary art.

 Excavations of ancient Egyptian sites have yielded images of the scarab in bone, ivory, stone, Egyptian faience, and precious metals, dating from the Sixth Dynasty and up to the period of Roman rule.
 They are generally small, bored to allow stringing on a necklace, and the base bears a brief inscription or cartouche.
 Some have been used as seals.
 Pharaohs sometimes commissioned the manufacture of larger images with lengthy inscriptions, such as the commemorative scarab of Queen Tiye.
 Massive sculptures of scarabs can be seen at Luxor Temple, at the Serapeum in Alexandria (see Serapis) and elsewhere in Egypt.
+The image of the scarab, conveying ideas of transformation, renewal, and resurrection, is ubiquitous in ancient Egyptian religious and funerary art.

 The scarab was of prime significance in the funerary cult of ancient Egypt.
 Scarabs, generally, though not always, were cut from green stone, and placed on the chest of the deceased.
 Perhaps the most famous example of such "heart scarabs" is the yellow-green pectoral scarab found among the entombed provisions of Tutankhamen.
 It was carved from a large piece of Libyan desert glass.
 The purpose of the "heart scarab" was to ensure that the heart would not bear witness against the deceased at judgement in the Afterlife.
 Other possibilities are suggested by the "transformation spells" of the Coffin Texts, which affirm that the soul of the deceased may transform (xpr) into a human being, a god, or a bird and reappear in the world of the living.

 One scholar comments on other traits of the scarab connected with the theme of death and rebirth:

 In contrast to funerary contexts, some of ancient Egypt's neighbors adopted the scarab motif for seals of varying types.
 The best-known of these being Judean LMLK seals (8 of 21 designs contained scarab beetles), which were used exclusively to stamp impressions on storage jars during the reign of Hezekiah.

 The scarab remains an item of popular interest thanks to modern fascination with the art and beliefs of ancient Egypt.
 Scarab beads in semiprecious stones or glazed ceramics can be purchased at most bead shops, while at Luxor Temple a massive ancient scarab has been roped off to discourage visitors from rubbing the base of the statue "for luck".